xtuml/mc/doc/notes/8019_masl/8019_masl_dnt.md

 7. Design Comments
 ------------------
+7.1 Technology Choices
+Non-functional requirements stated in section 4 establish an MDA workflow.
+This requires a model compiler chain.
+Two choices of model compiler were considered for this work, MC-Java and MC-C.

+As a target language Java is better suited for the Conversion/Import and Export flows.
+We explored using MC-Java, but it has weaknesses that disqualify it in its current state.
+Specifically, it cannot support instance reference passing, component interfacing and IPRs for classes.
+There were other short-comings.
+A test was performed to see if the models and action language support needed would translate.
+This test failed.

+For the basic phase 1 project, we have chosen to use the same C model compiler flow used for the model-based C model compiler (mcmc).

-7.1 Inter-Project References for Class Diagrams
+7.2 Inter-Project References for Class Diagrams
 It was deemed a critical requirement at the beginning of this project that class diagrams be shared across projects.
 Thus, inter-project referencing (IPR) for classes was enabled in an engineering build of BridgePoint.

-7.2 Refactoring of Escher
+7.3 Refactoring of Escher
 The MC-3020 model compiler (escher) contains a "naked" OOAofOOA, a class diagram of the xtUML meta-model with all operations and state machines stripped off.
 The model compiler model also contained `docgen`, `Document` and `MC EEs`.
 This model has been refactored and divided into separate projects.
 Reuse is now possible, and build times are affected favorably.

-7.2.1 MCOOA
+7.3.1 MCOOA
 With escher refactored, `maslin (masl2xtuml)` and `maslout (xtuml2masl)` both independently can reference the `mcooa` (naked OOAofOOA).
 `maslin` populates this model from MASLDSL [4].  `maslout` emits MASLDSL based on queries of this model.
 Both can share architectural EEs defined in `mcshared` [9].

-7.3 Further Segregating M2M Transformations
+7.4 Further Segregating M2M Transformations
 The xtUML meta-model (ooaofooa) and the model of MASL represent separate subject matters.
 Model-to-Model (M2M) Transformations span both subject matters and seem to require selecting from a source model and creating,